Strain Fingerprints Comparison

 Blue Dream actually may be a pretty good name for this strain.
 THC is the psychoactive cannabinoid that can make you sleepy, but only after a time period of 1-3 hours after dosing.
 Initially this can be a stimulating strain, but be more sleep inducing as it breakdown and metabolizes to cannabinol (CBL).
 Simialr CBD amounts as in the above strain chem dawg.
 This amount of CBD fairly typical of a lot of strains (ie .08 -2%) and seen quite often in general.
 B-Myrcene levels are fairly high for sedation effects, as well as some Linalool.
 Minimal levels of B-Caryophyllene, and no CBL (cannabicyclol).
 However, there is more cannabichromene (CBC), a valuable cannabinoid.
 CBC is beneficial, non psychoactive, and an analgesic as well as promoter of bone growth.
 It allows the bodies own endocannabinoids to last longer to prolong their effect, as well as can increase the viability of brain cells.

 Durban Poisin has a similar THC:CBD ratio as the above two strains, with the very common amount of CBD that is found in most strains.
 Once again, although relatively small, this amount of CBD is very therapeutic (.1-2%) and prolongs and potentiates the medicinal effect of the plant.
 You always want some CBD in every strain you use regardless of your reason to use cannabis!!
 The terpene most prominent here is Limonene, which is a citrus flavored terpene, and found in citrus rinds, lemons, dill, carraway, juniper, and peppermint.
 This is an uplifting terpene, anti-depressant, and anti-anxiety.
 Also anti-tumor it has been shown to arrest breast cancer cells in vitro.
 Also a bronchodilator, along with A-Pinene.
 Limonene tastes great and is also an agent used in GERD (gastro-intestinal reflux disease).
-Also exceptional in Durban Poisun are the high levels of the cannabinoid THCV - tetrahydrocannabivarin, and this is an appetite suppressant useful for those wishing to lose weight!
-THCV also decrease the length of time of the THC's psychoactive effect, and has a stimualting effect and can also reduce tremors.
+Also exceptional in Durban Poisun are the high levels of the cannabinoid THCV - tetrahydrocannabivarin, and this is an appetite suppressant useful for those wishing to lose weight along with the terpene humulene!
+THCV also decrease the length of time of the THC's psychoactive effect, and has a stimulating effect and can also reduce tremors.
 THCV may also be useful in Parkinsons disease and PTSD.

 Sour Diesel has a characteristic taste, somewhat chemical, pungent, and earthy.
 Remarkable for simply higher levels of limonene, caryophyllene, and CBL.
 Also has moderate levels of A-Pinene.
 This terpene is a bronchodilator, ant-inflammatory,and prevents the short term memory loss associated with cannabis use!
 It is found in pine trees, eucalyptus, and sage.
 Pinene can increase focus, and also increases the permeability of the blood brain barrier.